d-pettersson/Raytracer/Google_tests/lib/googletest/docs/faq.md

     enabled in the compiler.
 Therefore you should prefer `TearDown()` if you want to write portable tests that work with or without exceptions.
-*   The googletest team is considering making the assertion macros throw on platforms where exceptions are enabled (e.g. Windows, Mac OS, and Linux client-side), which will eliminate the need for the user to propagate failures from a subroutine to its caller.
+*   The googletest team is considering making the assertion macros throw on platforms where exceptions are enabled (e.g_.
+Windows, Mac OS, and Linux client-side), which will eliminate the need for the user to propagate failures from a subroutine to its caller.
 Therefore, you shouldn't use googletest assertions in a destructor if your code could run on such a